 Caipirinha is the national cocktail of Brazil.
 I love them so much I created a recipe for Caipirinha Sorbet.
+It’s like a Frozen Caipirinha!
 It’s made with just 4 ingredients!
 No ice cream maker?
 That’s Ok, you can make caipirinha granita instead.

 Brazil is not a big wine drinking country.
 Since I really enjoy a glass of wine, that fact had the potential to ruin my vacation.
 But I am adaptable so I was quite pleased to be introduced to the national Brazilian cocktail, the Caipirinha.

 A caipirinha is made with sugar, lime and with Brazil’s special sugar cane liquor, cachaça.

 Since we were in Brazil during December and January, it was summertime in the southern hemisphere.
 The weather was hot, hot, hot, especially in the Amazon.

 A caipirinha is the perfect refreshing drink for that climate.
 So I can understand while Brazilians are more partial to cold beer and caipirinhas than red wine.

 We drank many (and by “we” I mean “I”) caipirinhas during our 2 week vacation.
 We bought a couple of bottles of cachaça so we could make caipirinhas at home.

 Now that we’re in the middle of our own hot, hot, hot summer, I decided to make Caipirinha Sorbert as a refreshing treat.
 It’s like a Frozen Caipirinha that you can serve for dessert.

 How to turn a Caipirinha Cocktail into a sorbet: